-directory The working directory of the server.
+- directory The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path.

-key-directory When performing dynamic update of secure zones, the directory where the public and private key files should be found, if different than the current working directory.
+The directory specified should be an absolute path. - key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
 The directory specified must be an absolute path.

-named-xfer This option is obsolete.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as the rndc.key. - named-xfer This option is obsolete.
 It was used in BIND 8 to specify the pathname to the named-xfer program.
-In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server.

-tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server. - tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
 Currently only Kerberos 5 authentication is available and the credential is a Kerberos principal which the server can acquire through the default system key file, normally /etc/krb5.keytab.
 Normally this principal is of the form "dns/server.domain".
 To use GSS-TSIG, tkey-domain must also be set.